Airblue Flight 202: Accident

 The pilots did not send any emergency signals prior to the crash.
 Pakistani Interior Minister Rehman Malik stated that the aircraft was at 2600 ft as it approached Islamabad, but went back up to 3000 ft before eventually crashing.
 The altitude of 2600 ft was above the safe minimum descent altitude (2510 ft above sea level, or 852 ft above ground level) had the aircraft remained within the 5 nmi radius of the airport.

 One witness on the ground, who was out walking, stated that the aircraft had "lost balance", and then it went down.
 Others described the aircraft as being lower than it should have been.
 One told The New York Times that the aircraft was "flying as low as a four-story building".
 Someone reported that as the aircraft started to turn, the right side of its front banged into the highest mountain, emitting an instant billow of blue fire and black smoke.

-The aircraft was found near the Daman-e-Koh viewing point in the Margalla Hills outside Islamabad.
+The aircraft wreckage was found near the Daman-e-Koh viewing point in the Margalla Hills outside Islamabad.
 The Los Angeles Times reported that "television footage of the crash site showed smoke and burning debris strewn in a swath cutting through the forest.
 Rescue helicopters hovered overhead.
 Fire was visible, and smoke was blowing up from the scene."

-The weather conditions 19 minutes after the accident, as detailed by the 05:00 UTC METAR (aviation routine weather observation message) report for Benazir Bhutto International Airport, were: Wind from 90° (east) at 18 kn.
+The weather conditions 19 minutes after the accident, as detailed by the 05:00 UTC METAR (aviation routine weather observation message) report for Benazir Bhutto International Airport, were: Wind from 090° at 18 kn.
 Visibility 3500 m, rain, scattered clouds at 1000 ft, few clouds at 3000 ft overcast at 10000 ft.
 Temperature 25 C, dewpoint 24 C. QNH 1006.9 hPa.